artandmath/NukeProfilers/README.md

 The folder "wiki" is a copy of the article in markdown language that can be used for your VFX studio's internal wiki.

-All I ask is that you keep the attribution to the original author of the text (myself - Daniel Harkness).
+All I ask is that you keep the attribution to the original author of the text (Daniel Harkness).

 ## Usage